 Golf Course Marshal Duties: What does a Marshal Do?

 The committee requires standing for extended periods of time and Marshals should be capable of walking to and from their respective hole assignments.
-Golf knowledge is an asset however not essential.
+Golf knowledge is an asset but not essential.

 The Golf Marshal is there to ensure that the pace of play is reasonable and that no one tears up the golf course.

-Also to help out where possible, communicate to clubhouse any problems with players, carts, or grounds, and to make sure the players are conducting themselves in an according manner.
+Also to help out where possible, communicate to the clubhouse any problems with players, carts, or grounds, and make sure the players are conducting themselves in an according to manner.

 You should be focused enough to play thru interruption or harassment from anyone, even in your group, and not blame a Marshal for ruining your game.

 Golf Marshall Items

 [wpas_products keywords=”golf marshall”]

 In order to become a Golf Marshal, you do not have to have any previous experience, although this might depend on the tournament.
 Obviously, tournaments like the Masters and the Open will most likely require marshals with experience as they will be oversubscribed.